rglonek/sip-spam-filter/README.md

 3 | Warning | Warnings
 4 | Info | General information
-5 | Debug | Debug messages from them spam filter processing 6 | Detail | All non-critical messages from the SIP library itself
+5 | Debug | Debug messages from them spam filter processing 6 | Detail | Trace messages for troubleshooting

+The log level will also be applied to the SIP library.

 ## Local address and country code